Legal-NLP-EkStep/rhetorical-role-baseline/use_cases/abstractive_summarization/readme.md

 ## 5.Test data

-The test data consisted of 50 documents randomly selected from the Law Briefs dataset.These legal documents come annotated with summaries (abstractive summaries of the document) by expert editors.These summaries behaved as the gold standard summary for these judgments .The test data along with summaries with and without rhetorical role are [here](gs://indianlegalbert/OPEN_SOURCED_FILES/Abstractive_summarization/abstractive_summaries_data.csv)
+The test data consisted of 50 documents randomly selected from the Law Briefs dataset.To  get the raw data from lawbriefs, please request on this [email](adityagor282@gmail.com).
+These legal documents come annotated with summaries (abstractive summaries of the document) by expert editors.These summaries behaved as the gold standard summary for these judgments .The test data along with summaries with and without rhetorical role are [here](gs://indianlegalbert/OPEN_SOURCED_FILES/Abstractive_summarization/abstractive_summaries_data.csv)

 ## 6.Generating summaries on your own data